MoritzLaurer/prompt_templates/docs/repo_types_examples.md

-## 4. Attaching prompts to Spaces
+## 4. Attaching prompts to HF Spaces

-TODO
+See also the [Agents and Tools](docs/agents_tools.md) page for using HF Spaces for hosting prompts and tools as part of agents.

+[TODO: create example]